Civil Rights: Before, During and After the World Wars

 The right to vote was originally restricted to white men only, but first African-American men and then all women gained the right.
 Women’s suffrage was tied politically to the regulation of alcohol with the assumption that women voters would restrict saloons and similar establishments.
 Those who favored more lenient alcohol laws usually opposed women’s suffrage.

-Similar debates have surrounded issues or religion, ethnicity and sexual orientation.
+Similar debates have surrounded issues of religion, ethnicity and sexual orientation.
 In 2009, the Iowa Supreme Court ruled that same-sex couples could marry in Iowa because the constitution says that all citizens must be treated equally.
 The opinion thrust Iowa into the national spotlight as the state became the fifth to grant the right to same-sex couples.
 Some religious groups pushed back claiming that the Bible forbids such unions and that churches should not be required to engage in activities that violate to practice their religion.
 Whose rights are more important?

 Catalysts of Change